lostthetrail/icca/carpi/README.md

 # Cars API

 Example Cars API supports CRUD operations on a in-memory Cars datastore.
-Datastore is initialized with 2 default cars and allows you to explore the API via HATEAOS and OpenAPI.
+Datastore is initialized with 2 default cars and allows you to explore the API via Swagger(OpenAPI).

 ## Usage